timeflux/timeflux_example/README.md

 # An example Timeflux plugin

-This plugin provides a simple arithmetic node.
+This is an example plugin that provides a simple arithmetic node.
+Use it as a template to develop your own plugins.

 ## Installation